Dracophyllum traversii: Phenology

 The seeds are dispersed by wind, and although they are not specially adapted to do so, their low mass means that they can still travel a sufficient distance.
 Haase calculated that seeds from a height of 5 m and in a wind speed of 2 m/s would travel around 10 m, so twice that of the height from which they were dispersed.
 Since each panicle contains around 2500 flowers, he estimated that each one produced 25,000 filled seeds, and a plant with a maximum of 30 of such panicles could hence produce 750,000 seeds.
 He also estimated that D. traversii has a lifespan of 500 – 600 years, while the juvenile stage takes between 100 and 150 years.
 It is deciduous, losing its leaves during the growing season, mainly from December through to March and has an average annual wood increment for adult trees of 0.4 – 0.49 mm and 0.6 – 0.9 mm for juvenile trees.
 Because it is deciduous the area under trees is often covered with leaf litter, in some places to 10 cm or more deep, which prohibits the growth of other plants.
 Typically leaves are shed after six years and full growth takes 2 – 3 growing seasons, with each occurring from around September to April.
-Venter noted in his 2009 thesis that he had only observed one bird pollinating D. traversii, Anthornis melanura (the New Zealand Bellbird), which was the first time any bird had been recorded doing so.
+Venter noted in his 2009 thesis that he had only observed one bird pollinating D. traversii, Anthornis melanura (the New Zealand bellbird), which was the first time any bird had been recorded doing so.
 Germination of seeds is generally sporadic, Haase managed to attain an 80% success rate and time of just 18 days, though only after 6–8 weeks of moist 4˚C storage.
 The seeds will not germinate without light.

 Cultivation

-D. traversii is best propagated from seed and needs a constantly moist soil, though will likely be very slow growing and difficult to establish.
+Dracophyllum traversii is best propagated from seed and needs a constantly moist soil, though will likely be very slow growing and difficult to establish.
 It grows best in a semi-shaded area in humus; plants that are collected in the wild generally perish a few months after being planted in cultivation.